tongv/docker-lnmp/README.md

 # Introduction

-Deploy lnmp(Linux, Nginx, MySQL, PHP7) using docker.
+Deploy lnmp(Linux, Nginx, MySQL, PHP7, Redis) using docker.

 I want to share my ideas and designs about Web-Deploying using Docker with you.